unocss/unocss/examples/vite-svelte/README.md

 - Creates a global stylesheet
 - Uses `extractorSvelte` to be able to use `class:red-bg-200={true}` in components

-## More Information

-- This template is sourced from the Vite starter examples listed at https://vitejs.dev/guide/#trying-vite-online, particularly https://vite.new/svelte-ts.
+This template is sourced from the Vite starter examples listed at https://vitejs.dev/guide/#trying-vite-online, particularly https://vite.new/svelte-ts.
 See those starters for the latest Vite + Svelte templates.